banago/PHPloy/readme.md

 2. Run `phploy.phar --init` in the terminal to create a sample `deploy.ini` file or create one manually.
 3. Run `php phploy.phar` in terminal.

 Please note that the sample `deploy.ini` file does not contain all the possible options.
-It is ment to provide a quick setup option for a simple deployment.
+It is meant to provide a quick setup option for a simple deployment.
 For the full set of options, please see the example `deploy.ini` bellow.

 ### Using PHPloy globally in Linux